 - Place a ball of anko in the centre.

-- Wet your fingers and then pinch the edges of the mochi around the ball of anko to close it up.
+- Wet your fingers and then pinch the edges of the rice up around the ball of anko to close it up, turning the mochi as you go to help prevent sticking.

-- Wet your hands and roll the sakura mochi in your palm to finish shaping.
+- Wet your hands and roll the sakura mochi in your palm to finish shaping it into a ball or oval.
 Wrap with a salted sakura leaf and decorate with a salted sakura flower.

 - Enjoy!